Let’s face it.

 DISC Self and DISC Leadership are based on responses provided during self-assessment.
-However, I also provide the DISC Leadership 360○.
+However, I also provide the DISC Leadership 360º.

-This 360○ leadership survey allows you to gather and analyze the collective perceptions of how others view your leadership communication approach.
+This 360º leadership survey allows you to gather and analyze the collective perceptions of how others view your leadership communication approach.

 Often, the way we perceive ourselves may not align with the way our direct reports, colleagues, bosses, and other stakeholders perceive us.
-The DISC Leadership 360○ can help us take off our blinders and get a big picture view to help us grow to become better leaders.
+The DISC Leadership 360º can help you and the leaders you supervise take off your blinders and get a big picture view to help you grow and become stronger leaders.

 Managers and supervisors often persist in communication and organizational practices believing everyone recognizes their “obvious” intentions, overlooking costly misinterpretations that stem from different behavioral styles.
 Those challenges lead to unfortunate workplace inefficiencies that are difficult to resolve.

-DISC Leadership 360º pulls “observer data” from the leader’s colleagues and employees, providing leaders with an informed “self-audit” to eliminate workplace miscommunication and improve supervisor-employee relationships.
+DISC Leadership 360º pulls “observer data” from leaders’ colleagues and employees, providing leaders with an informed “self-audit” to eliminate workplace miscommunication and improve supervisor-employee relationships.

 To complete the DISC Leadership 360º, you must have a minimum of 5 respondents.
-There is no maximum.
-You get an unlimited number of respondents.
+There is no maximum, as you can elicit feedback from an unlimited number of respondents.